medicslaboratory/NOMIS/READ_ME.txt

+# NOMIS
+NOrmative Morphometry Image Statistics

 >>> Disclaimer
 Copyright 2021 Olivier Potvin, Louis Dieumegarde, Simon Duchesne MEDICS LABORATORY - CERVO BRAIN RESEARCH CENTRE - UNIVERSITE LAVAL

-NOMIS is a free tool to compute normative morphometric values for FreeSurfer 6 developed by the MEDICS laboratory at the CERVO Brain Research Centre / Universite Laval, Quebec, Canada.
+NOMIS is a free tool to compute normative morphometric values for FreeSurfer 6 developed by the MEDICS laboratory at the CERVO Brain Research Centre / Universite Laval, Quebec, Canada

 NOMIS is licensed under a modified BSD.
 Permission to use, copy, modify, and distribute this software and its documentation for any purpose and without fee is hereby granted, provided that the above copyright notice appear in all copies.
 The author make no representations about the suitability of this software for any purpose.
 It is provided "as is" without express or implied warranty.